NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 Will work: Nano 33 (any), MKR (any), Due, Zero, ESP32, Teensy 3+, STM32, Pico, etc.
 Won't work: Uno (any), Nano (classic & Every), Leonardo, Micro, ESP12-, Teensy 2-, etc.

-Other devices that _may_ work, but only with custom tweaking: ATMega2560, ESP8266, etc.
+Devices that _may_ work, but will require custom tweaking: ATMega2560, ESP8266, etc.

 ### Installation